rackerlabs/mimic/docs/development/getting-started.rst

    (venv)$ pip install -r dev-requirements.txt
    (venv)$ pip install -r py2app-requirements.txt

-The to build the the application, run ``make`` from the root directory.
+Then to build the the application, run ``make`` from the root directory.
 This will build the application, test it, and, finally, run it.

 If the build was successful, the application will have started.